 - Only the allowances that they are permitted and

 Travellers arriving from outside the EU may be questioned and their baggage may be examined.
-Travellers arriving from within the EU are not required to make a Customs declaration and should proceed through the Blue Channel.
-However, Customs officers have the power to question these travellers if there is reason to doubt that they have arrived from an EU Member State.
-Customs officers may also intervene if they have reason to believe that prohibited or restricted goods (including drugs) are being imported/exported or if they believe an offence in respect of excisable products is being committed.
+Travellers arriving from within the EU do not have to make a Customs declaration and should proceed through the Blue Channel.
+However, Customs officers can question these travellers if they have reason to doubt that the person arrived from an EU country.
+Customs officers may also intervene if they have reason to believe that:

-These procedures are in place to help protect society and to guard against tax or duty fraud.
+These procedures are in place to help protect public safety and to guard against tax or duty fraud.

-Travellers may be searched by Customs officers only where an officer has reason to suspect that they are:
+Travellers can only be searched by Customs officers if an officer has reason to suspect that:

-- Carrying uncustomed or prohibited goods (uncustomed goods are goods that are imported over and above the personal traveller's allowance and that are not declared to Customs) or
+- They are carrying prohibited or uncustomed goods (uncustomed goods are goods that are imported, which are in excess of the traveller's allowance and not declared to Customs).

-In cases where a Customs officer suspects that the person is carrying uncustomed or prohibited goods, he or she must go before a superior officer of the Customs and Excise service who will decide whether there are sufficient grounds for the search to be carried out.
+If a Customs officer suspects that the person is carrying uncustomed or prohibited goods, they must go before a superior officer of the Customs and Excise service who will decide if there are sufficient grounds to carry out a search.

 - You must understand the reason for the search.
-It has been known for drug smugglers to use people with disabilities or children to carry drugs.
-If Customs officers are required to search a child or a person with a disability, it is done in the presence of a parent or guardian.
+If Customs officers need to search a child or a person with a disability, it must be done in the presence of a parent or guardian.

 - You can only be searched by an officer of the same sex

-- No person of the opposite sex can be present where the search involves the removal of clothing other than hat, coat jacket, gloves or similar articles of clothing unless the presence of the person is necessary as a result of your violent conduct
+- Nobody of the opposite sex can be present if you have to remove clothing for the search (other than a hat, coat jacket, gloves or similar articles of clothing) unless another person is needed because of your violent conduct

 - You have the right to request that the search be carried out by a medical practitioner

-- The search must be conducted in a room to which the public does not have free access.
+- The search must be conducted in a room that the public does not have free access to.
 Windows must be screened and doors secured to ensure complete privacy.

-Customs officers keep records of all searches that they conduct.
+Customs officers keep records of all the searches that they conduct.

-Additionally, everyone detained by Customs officers has the right of:
+Additionally, anybody who is detained by Customs officers has the right to:

-- Informing a relative/third party of their situation
+- Inform a relative or third party about their situation

-If you feel you have been unfairly treated by Customs officers you may make a complaint - see "How to apply" below.
+If you feel you have been unfairly treated by Customs officers you can make a complaint - see ‘Complaints about customs searches’ below.